Special operations: Israel

 Like the British Special Air Service and the US Army's Delta Force, General Staff Reconnaissance Unit 269 - Sayeret Matkal is the main Sayeret unit in the IDF.
 Its primary missions include obtaining strategic intelligence behind enemy lines and conducting hostage-rescue missions on foreign soil.

 The naval commando unit known as 13th Flotilla, or Shayetet 13, is comparable to the British Special Boat Service and the United States SEALs.
 It is assigned to maritime hostage-rescue missions and is a component of the Israeli Navy.

 Jordan

 King Abdullah II Special Forces Group (العمليات الخاصة ورد الفعل السريع), commonly known as the JORSOF are strategic-level special forces of the Royal Jordanian Army under the Jordanian Armed Forces.
 Founded on April 15, 1963 on the orders of King Hussein, its primary roles include reconnaissance, counter-terrorism, search and evacuation, intelligence gathering combat, and the protection of key sites.
 The special forces group is also charged with carrying out precision strikes against critical enemy targets.

+New Zealand

+The 1st New Zealand Special Air Service Regiment (1 NZSAS Regt) is the special forces unit of the New Zealand Army, formed on 7 July 1955 and closely modelled on the British Special Air Service.
+Since 2015 the regiment has come under the Special Operations Component Command of the New Zealand Defence Force, with responsibility for counter-terrorism, overseas special operations, and the disposal of chemical, biological, radiological, nuclear and explosive hazards.
+The NZSAS has deployed to the Malayan Emergency, the Indonesian Confrontation, the Vietnam War, East Timor, and the War in Afghanistan, where its service with Task Force K-Bar earned the unit a United States Presidential Unit Citation in 2004.